My Basic Training Poem to My Son

 A poem I wrote for my son when he left for basic training:

-Finally the call came to say you arrived and spoke so fast with no time to talk.
-I say “Wait!
-I love you and please don’t forget to call”.
+Finally the call came to say you’d arrived.
+You spoke fast and furious with no time to talk, all I could muster was “I love you, don’t forget to call.”

 Do I talk about the weather or the news?
-Do I be serious or sentimental, I simply haven’t a clue.
+Do I be serious or sentimental?
+I simply haven’t a clue.

-I run to the mailbox each day I anticipate.
-I can’t wait for that first letter that says “I love you mom, I’m doing great”!
+I run to the mailbox, each day I anticipate.
+I can’t wait for that first letter that says “mom, I’m doing great”!